 Pretzel dough is just whole wheat flour, salt, yeast, and water–easy peasy!

-After the dough rose, divide into 8 equal balls and roll the dough out to about an 8 inch oval to fit the hot dog and cheese slice in the dough.
+After the dough rose, divide into 8 equal balls and roll the dough out to about an 8 inch oval to fit the hot dog (and cheese if using).